Frequently Asked Questions

 Once you enter Navajo Canyon, it is important to note that there are no camping sites or exits for the first 8 miles.
 Plan accordingly and ensure that you have all necessary supplies and equipment for an unforgettable journey through this awe-inspiring landscape.

-3) Labyrinth Canyon - Embark on a thrilling adventure from Antelope Point Marina, conveniently located just a 15-minute drive away from our office.
+3) Labyrinth Canyon - Embark on a thrilling adventure from Antelope Point Marina, conveniently located just a 15-minute drive from our office.
 The trip is ideal for a 2 to 4-night excursion covering a paddling distance of 32 miles.
 The main highlight of the journey is the incredibly picturesque slot canyon, which offers opportunities to explore both on land and water.
-The Labyrinth Bay offers some stunning camping spots for those seeking a peaceful and scenic overnight stay.
+The Labyrinth Bay offers stunning camping spots for those seeking a peaceful and scenic overnight stay.

 Please note that the main channel (mile 6-10) can be particularly challenging to paddle up, especially during weekends when powerboat wakes can cause disruptions.
 Additionally, the high cliff walls on the main channel may create long stretches of several miles where reaching shore becomes impossible.